-The Requester's spouse holds a .25 physician role at CVMC and a .75 health informatics role at the UVMMC Emergency Department.
-In the health informatics role, she largely does work for the Information Technology Department of UVMHN.
-In both roles her employer is the UVM Medical Group (UVMMG).
-She does not hold an administrative or managerial role with any organization.
+The Requester's spouse works as a physician at CVMC and holds a health informatics role in the Information Technology Department of UVMHN.
+She does not hold an administrative or managerial role with either organization.
 The Requester attests that his spouse's work as a physician and in the health informatics role are compensated in the same manner as described above.